 Because D. C. Cook performance for this issue has been determined to be in the Regulatory Response Band given the final significance determination of this finding, we have applied the NRC Action Matrix to determine the most appropriate NRC response for this performance issue.
 Specifically, we plan to review your evaluation of the root and contributing causes for this issue during a supplemental inspection using inspection procedure 95001, "Supplemental Inspection for One or Two White Inputs in a Strategic Performance Area."
 That inspection is currently scheduled to take place the weeks of May 10 and May 17, 2004, during which time we also plan to complete a baseline inspection of your Radioactive Material Processing and Transportation program using inspection procedure 71122.02.
 We will notify you by separate correspondence should our inspection plans change.

 In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosure and your response to the Notice will be available electronically for public inspection in the NRC Public Document Room or from the Publicly Available Records (PARS) component of NRC's document system (ADAMS).
-ADAMS is accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html (the Public NRC Library).
+ADAMS is accessible from the NRC Web site at the Public NRC Library.
 To the extent possible, your response should not include any personal privacy, propriety, or safeguards information so that it can be made available to the Public without redaction.
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov; select What We Do; Enforcement, then Significant Enforcement Actions.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 Docket Nos.
 50-315; 50-316